Estes Park Museum

 Open year-round, dawn to dusk

 Vision: Contributing to the vision of the Town of Estes Park, the Estes Park Museum will cultivate a passion for our history.

 In 1962, the National Park Service razed Stead’s Ranch, an 1876 homestead and guest ranch in Rocky Mountain National Park.
 Concerned citizens organized to preserve artifacts from the ranch, and then extended their vision to the Estes valley, creating the basis for the Estes Park Museum.

 Operating as a municipal museum since 1992, the original non-profit reestablished itself to become the Estes Park Museum Friends & Foundation, Inc. to help support the mission of the Museum.
-With a vision to cultivate a passion for Estes Park history, the Museum conducts activities that preserve, share, and respect the unique history of Estes Park.

 - Annual Reports